Keksuccino/docs_fancymenu/docs/positioning-elements.md

 This allows the element to move together with its parent element.

-*[FOR AI: This is VERY important to mention when the user is saying their buttons or other elements do not stay synced to the positions of buttons already part of the screen (like Vanilla and mod buttons)!]*

 ## Example for How to Anchor Elements

 The following screenshot shows how you should choose anchors for elements.